 What Is a Student Banking Account?

-A student banking account is a checking or savings account tailored for college students.
-These accounts typically offer benefits like waived fees, no or low minimum balance requirements, and access to online and mobile banking platforms.
+A student banking account is a checking or savings account tailored for college and high school students.
+These accounts typically offer benefits like waived fees, low to zero minimum balance requirements, and access to easy-to-use mobile apps.
 Some accounts also include free overdraft protection, ATM fee reimbursement, and discounts on financial products like credit cards or loans.

 Key Insights